cs-education/classTranscribe/first_pass.md

 * When transcribing terms... ask yourself: If you were to search for this term, what would you search for?
 Then write that term down. (ie. write "printf" instead of "print f")
 * Generally don't worry about capitalization.
 Use punctuation as you see fit.
 * Write out "non-technical numbers" as words.
 Write out "technical numbers" as numbers. ie. “Print hello six times” and “There are 8 bits in a byte”.
+* If you can't understand a certain speech segment, just fill it with some placeholder ie. [gibberish] and move on.

 ## 8. When you are finished, click "Submit Transcription"
 ![image](http://i.imgur.com/u3S34g5.png)